“We oppose oil drilling in the unique and irreplaceable Apalachicola River Basin.”

 Our waters.
 Our rights.
 Our heritage.

 A Louisiana company wants to drill for oil and gas beside flowing waters in the Apalachicola River Basin.
-The Florida Department of Environmental Protection (FDEP) currently supports their plan.
+The Florida Department of Environmental Protection (DEP) currently supports their plan.
 We intend to change that.

 Oil drilling interests are counting on us to sit down, shut up, and watch our way of life die.
 Enough is enough.
 It’s time to fight.